 Help take Knox Above & Beyond by supporting the following projects:

-Alumni Hall, this historic building, houses four of Knox’s signature centers -- the Vovis Center for Research and Advanced Study, Stellyes Center for Global Studies, Kleine Center for Community Service, and Bastian Family Career Center -- as well as the Offices of Admission and Alumni Relations.
+Alumni Hall, this historic building, houses four of Knox’s signature centers -- the Vovis Center for Research and Advanced Study, Stellyes Center for Global Studies, Kleine Center for Community Service, and Bastian Family Center for Career & Professional Success -- as well as the Offices of Admission and Alumni Relations.
 The transformed Alumni Hall, thanks to gifts of more than $12 million from more than 650 donors, is an entry point to life on campus and the Galesburg community for students and a gateway to life beyond Knox for alumni.

 Thirty-five percent of all Knox students study off-campus before they graduate, through 31 short- and long-term programs in 18 countries, as well as the United States.
 To truly prepare students for today’s global world, these percentages must increase.
 Knox plans to increase the percent of students experiencing overseas and off-campus study to 60 percent by 2020.
 Endowed travel funds will support the work of the Stellyes Center for Global Studies to ensure that all students who desire to can experience the world before they leave the College.